Melissa Gallegos

-Melissa Gallegos (born 1978/79) is an American former football quarterback who won two national championships in two different leagues with the So Cal Scorpions and the San Diego Surge.
+Melissa Gallegos (born 1978/79) is an American former football player.
+A quarterback, she won two national championships in two different leagues with the So Cal Scorpions and the San Diego Surge.
+She also won a gold medal with the United States women's national team at the 2010 IFAF Women's World Championship.

+Gallegos played basketball and softball while growing up in El Centro, California.
+She began her professional football career in 2001 after trying out for the San Diego SunFire of the upstart Women's American Football League.
+After two seasons, Gallegos joined the So Cal Scorpions of the Women's Professional Football League (WPFL) in 2003.
+She helped the team capture the 2007 WPFL national championship and was named the league's Offensive Player of the Year.
+However, the league folded after the season and Gallegos took a two-year hiatus.
+She returned to the field in 2010.

+Gallegos helped found the San Diego Surge of the Women's Football Alliance (WFA).
+She led the team to a perfect season in 2012, capped off by winning the WFA national championship at Heinz Field in the first pro women's football game played in an NFL stadium.
+Gallegos helped the Surge reach two other WFA national title games in 2011 and 2014, and won multiple WFA All-American honors.
+She retired after the 2018 season, finishing with over 12,000 career passing yards.

 In 2017, Gallegos was named one of the 12 greatest quarterbacks in women's football history by Neal Rozendaal, author of The Women’s Football Encyclopedia.
-In 2021, she was named the first-team quarterback on the San Diego Women’s Football All-Decade Team for the 2010s by San Diego Football Network.

-Gallegos was enshrined in the inaugural class of the Women’s Football Hall of Fame in 2018.
+She was enshrined in the inaugural class of the Women’s Football Hall of Fame the following year.

 Early life

 Gallegos attended Central Union High School in her hometown of El Centro, California, where she played four years of softball as a catcher.
-She also played basketball from a young age, which she also continued into high school.
+She played basketball from a young age as well, which she also continued playing into high school.
 Gallegos was a big football fan as well.
 She grew up supporting the San Francisco 49ers and Joe Montana, often watching football games with her father, who was a San Diego Chargers fan.
 Gallegos also played powderpuff in high school.
 After graduating in 1997, she attended Imperial Valley College for one year before she moved to San Diego.